sipstack/www/src_content/resources/knowledge-base/regulatory/telephone-consumer-protection-act-tcpa/content.md

 ## 2003: The Invention of the National Do-Not-Call Registry

-Years later, the FCC and FTC established the national [Do-Not-Call registry](https://www.donotcall.gov/), which covers all telemarketers (with the exception of certain nonprofit organizations), and applies to both interstate and intrastate calls across the nation.
+Years later, the FCC and FTC established the national <a href="https://www.donotcall.gov/" class="ss-reference" target="_blank">Do-Not-Call registry</a>, which covers all telemarketers (with the exception of certain nonprofit organizations), and applies to both interstate and intrastate calls across the nation.

 ## 2012: Most Recent Amendments to the TCPA